vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/ignoreME.md

 <details>
 <summary> HINT: There's also completed file in hints/hintspec_prod.yml.
 Click here to see how to copy it in.</summary>
   <pre>
   $ cp containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/hints/buildspec_prod.yml ~/environment/REPLACEME_REPO_NAME/buildspec_prod.yml
   </pre>
 </details>

-2\.
-Check in and push to prod
+2\. cp containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/app/like-service ~/environment/REPLACEME_REPO_NAME/

-Add, commit, and push the new file to your repo.
+Next we need to Add, commit, and push the new file to your repo.
 You can try to build the app again, but CodeBuild will just do the same thing because it's still looking at buildspec_prod.yml.

 <pre>
   $ git add .